dylants/simple-todo/README.md

 [Install Node.js and NPM](http://nodejs.org/), then clone the repository.
 Once cloned, cd into the directory and run <code>npm install</code> to install all Node dependencies.

 To start the application run <code>npm start</code>.
-The output should direct you to the running instance's hostname and port.
-Bring that up in a browser to view the application.
+Once running, the simple-todo application can be viewed at: [http://localhost:3000/simple-todo](http://localhost:3000/simple-todo).
+A live running demo of the application may also be available via a link in the description field of this GitHub project (though I don't guarantee it will exist forever).

 You can also run the tests via <code>npm test</code>.